Skip to main content

 Best for: Mobile-first practices, particularly those doing in-home care, urgent care, or physical therapy where iPad-based charting fits the workflow.

-Compliance gap: Mobile-device PHI access requires endpoint configuration.
-DrChrono's BAA covers the application; device encryption, screen lock policy, and remote-wipe capability are the practice's responsibility under 45 CFR §164.310(d).
+Compliance gap: Mobile-device PHI access requires endpoint configuration the application layer doesn't reach; DrChrono's BAA covers the application itself, while device encryption, screen-lock policy, and remote-wipe capability fall on the practice under 45 CFR §164.310(d).

 6. AdvancedMD